york-aow/curatedDataset/README.md

 ### Data Variables

+You can view a list of the measures used in the Age of Wonder Curated Dataset here:

+-Link-

+You can view the Born in Bradford Age of Wonder Questionnaires here:

+-Link-

 You can view a complete list of all the data variables available here:

 <a href="https://github.com/york-aow/curatedDataset/blob/main/aow_curated_variables.csv" target="_blank" rel="noopener noreferrer">